xlwings/xlwings/docs/reports.rst

 within Frames:

 * Variables do not overwrite existing cell values as they do without Frames.
-* Table formatting is applied to all data rows.
+* Formatting is applied dynamically, depending on the number of rows your object uses in Excel

 To use Frames, insert ``<frame>`` into **row 1** of your Excel template wherever you want a new dyanmic column to start.
 Row 1 will be removed automatically when creating the report.
 Frames go from one